 Courses designed for satisfaction of Associate of Arts and Associate of Science degree requirements may be accepted in Associate of Applied Science degree programs; however, courses designed for career preparation in Associate of Applied Science degrees, diploma, and certificates may not be applied to Associate of Arts and Associate of Science programs.
-A list of courses approved for Arts and Science credit is maintained in the office of Student Affairs.
+A list of courses approved for Arts and Science credit is maintained in the office of the Dean of Arts and Sciences.
 Cumulative grade point averages are normally continued when changing programs.
 The GPA for graduation is based only on the courses required in the program.